FACG5/Research/week-8/Session-managementInExpress.md

 1. **Express-session:**

 A session store is a provision for storing session data in the backend.
 Sessions based on session stores can store a large amount of data that is well hidden from the user.
+**middleware** requires a server-side store.
+An obvious limitation of the default in-memory based session-store is that it doesn't work when there are multiple instances of a server; an alternative shared storage (eg, a database) will be needed in such cases, which makes it relatively complex.
 ~~~
 npm install express-session
 ~~~